 Data migration involves moving a high volume of information across heterogeneous systems, such as files, databases, etc. However, before initiating the transfer via a data migration tool, it is essential to profile the data to identify discrepancies and resolve them to maintain consistency between the old and new systems.

-Data profiling at an initial stage of migration can reduce the risk of errors, duplications, and incorrect information.
+Data profiling tools at an initial stage of migration can reduce the risk of errors, duplications, and incorrect information.

 Data cleansing, a primary step in the data preparation process, helps with error rectification and deduplication to authenticate the validity and relevance of the data.
 However, data cleansing is only beneficial for data sets you know are corrupt.
 Often, poor quality data loiters in the system unnoticed and unaddressed until it is identified via data profiling.